Decision Website Design

 .

-At its best, the debate will shift from participants focusing on each other, to all parties wrestling and focusing on the problem and discovering the optimal solutions.
-This is the way it should be, all of us tackling the problem together.
+At its best, the debate shifts from participants targeting each other, to a shared focus on the problem itself.
 Our debate should consider anonymity of participants in order to overcome persuasion based upon personality, fame, and credentials.

 .